ThePyth0nKid/pp2Memory/README.md

   - The largest function contains 15 statements, implying a comprehensive implementation of a particular feature.
 However, the median      number of statements per function is just 2, highlighting that most functions are concise and focused.
   - The most complex function has a cyclomatic complexity value of 6, which is within a reasonable range for JavaScript functions, ensuring    maintainability and readability.
 The median complexity value is 1, reflecting the straightforward nature of most functions.

+- Conclusion
+  - The JSHint validation confirms that our JavaScript codebase for the memory card game is well-structured, adheres to modern coding standards, and maintains a balance between functionality and simplicity.
+Our use of ES6 features underscores our commitment to leveraging current JavaScript capabilities to create an engaging and efficient gaming experience.

 ---